-Odfjell Rig III Ltd. (the "Company") is incorporated in Bermuda and is subject to Bermudan law.
-It is 100% owned by Odfjell Rig Owning Ltd, which is in turn 100% owned by Odfjell Drilling Ltd. which is listed on the Oslo Stock Exchange.
+Odfjell Rig III Ltd. (the Company) is incorporated in Bermuda and is subject to Bermudan law.
+It is 100% owned by Odfjell Rig Owning Ltd, which is in turn 100% owned by Odfjell Drilling Ltd. (ODL) which is listed on the Oslo Stock Exchange.
 The Company has a bond which was listed on the Oslo Stock Exchange in October 2023.
-The Company is managed and controlled from Malta, following a move from the United Kingdom ("UK") on the 1st December 2023.
-The majority of the Board are Maltese resident, resulting in the Company being resident in Malta for tax purposes, having previously been resident in the UK until 1st December 2023.
-Odfjell Rig III Ltd and its subsidiaries (the "OR III Group" or "Group") is also subject to the laws of the countries in which it operates at any time, as well as international law and conventions.
+The Company is managed and controlled from Malta, following a move from the United Kingdom (UK) on the 1st December 2023.
+The Board of Directors (the Board) are all Maltese resident, and the Company is resident in Malta for tax purposes.
+Odfjell Rig III Ltd. and its subsidiaries (the "OR III Group" or "Group") are also subject to the laws of the countries in which it operates at any time, as well as international law and conventions.